 Northern Brazil is similar to Indo-China in that the soil moisture sensitivity occurs at the end of the rainy season and both have large seasonal precipitation cycles.
 Neither region has large soil moisture variability, with extremely small values in Brazil.
 And, neither region exhibits long-term soil moisture memory.
-Again it is possible that shorter-term soil moisture memory plays a role in the soil moisture sensitivity.
-This idea is supported by the fact that in considering June alone, both the difference in anomaly correlation between the two ensembles and especially the time-lag correlation increase compared to the two-month (May/June) values.
+Again, it is possible that shorter-term soil moisture memory plays a role in the soil moisture sensitivity.
+This idea is supported by the fact that in considering June alone, both the difference in anomaly correlation between the two ensembles and especially the time-lag correlation increase compared to the 2-month (May-June) values.

-4.4 Europe (40N-50N, 0-20E) in May/June, Northwestern Russia (60N-70N, 45E-85E) in July/August, and Western Canada (48N-53N, 122W-105W) in July/August
+d.
+Europe (40°-50°N, 0°-20°E) in May-June, northwestern Russia (60°-70°N, 45°-85°E) in July-August, and western Canada (48°-53°N, 122°-105°W) in July-August

-As seen in Figures 2 and 3, three northern latitude locations have an increase in anomaly correlation with interactive soil moisture: Europe, Northwestern Russia, and Western Canada.
-The bottom panel of Figure 7 shows that none of the regions have a strong annual precipitation cycle.
-In addition none of the regions have outstanding values of soil moisture time-lag correlations (Figure 5).
+As seen in Figs. 2 and 3, three northern-latitude locations have an increase in anomaly correlation with interactive soil moisture: Europe, northwestern Russia, and western Canada.
+The bottom panel of Fig. 7 shows that none of the regions have a strong annual precipitation cycle.
+In addition none of the regions have outstanding values of soil moisture time-lag correlations (Fig. 5).
 Consequently, the sources of the soil moisture sensitivity appear more indirect than for other lower-latitude regions considered in this study.

-Looking at year-to-year soil moisture variability (Figure 6), neither Russia nor Canada shows much variability, but in Europe there is reasonably large variability, which could explain some of the sensitivity there.
-It is also worthy to note that in Russia there is a corresponding increase in potential predictability with interactive soil moisture in this region (Figure 4), while both Europe and Canada show a slight decrease.
+Looking at year-to-year soil moisture variability (Fig. 6), neither Russia nor Canada shows much variability, but in Europe there is reasonably large variability, which could explain some of the sensitivity there.
+It is also worthy to note that in Russia there is a corresponding increase in potential predictability with interactive soil moisture in this region (Fig. 4), while both Europe and Canada show a slight decrease.

-While these regions are not an exhaustive list of areas with soil moisture sensitivity, they are some of the largest (either in area or magnitude of change) and most interesting areas found in the ECPC SFM.
+While the regions discussed in the previous four sections are not an exhaustive list of areas with soil moisture sensitivity, they are some of the largest (either in area or magnitude of change) and most interesting areas found in the ECPC SFM.
 Other areas with sensitivity could likely be found if remote responses were considered.
 It must also be said that even though there are limited areas and times with sensitivity to soil moisture, the increase in skill in these areas alone justifies the need for evolving soil moisture for a global seasonal forecast.